Skip to content

 Supply Chain Business Communications Need Clarity: This Is What is Hobbling New Tech Innovations

 Imagine this common scenario: A shipper and carrier agree on a freight rate, but they have different ideas about what “delivery window” means.
 The shipper expects a precise 2-hour slot, while the carrier thinks it means a 4-hour period.
 This business communications confusion causes disputes, possible fines, and tension – all because of unclear definitions.
-Further, without standard meanings for terms like “inventory on-hand” or “shipment visibility,” this confusion extends to technology adoption.
+Further, without standard meanings for terms like “inventory on-hand” or “shipped,” this confusion extends to technology adoption.
 Indeed, especially for supply chain commerce, companies struggle to innovate because of their disjointed systems are not interoperable.
-In turn, the root cause of these data interoperability problems is our lack of clarity in basic business communications and terminology.
+In turn, the root cause of many of these data interoperability problems is our lack of clarity in basic business communications and terminology.

 Supply chains use hundreds of industry-specific business terms in their day-to-day communications.
 Further, these business terms can be conveyed by various mediums such as verbally or digitally.
 As an example, let’s take the word “delivery” in the context of a supply chain operation.
 Below are two definitions of delivery.